[Editor’s note: This story was previously published in November 2018. It has since been updated and republished.]

-Trump recently claimed that if he were ever impeached, the markets will fall off the rails.
+Trump claimed that if he were ever impeached, the markets will fall off the rails.
 I can’t say one way or another.
 What I do know for sure is that the markets prefer reasonable predictability.
 Right now, we’re experiencing anything but that.
 To better protect your portfolio, consider these 15 safe dividend stocks to buy:

 American Express (AXP)

 Credit-card company American Express (NYSE:AXP), offering a yield of 1.4%, isn’t the most generous of dividend stocks.
 However, in my opinion, it’s one of the safest places to earn passive income.

 Let’s get the low-hanging fruit out of the way.
 First, American Express is a well-known and established credit provider and financial institution.
 This is a business that will likely not fade into obscurity, irrespective of economic conditions.
 Moreover, AXP caters to an affluent client base relative to its competitors.

 Second, AXP has significant international expansion opportunities.
 While American Express enjoys acceptance in over 130 countries, that’s significantly below MasterCard’s (NYSE:MA) 210-plus countries.
 And MasterCard isn’t the number one credit card … Visa (NYSE:V) is.

 While seemingly a disadvantage, this allows AXP to steal market share.
 Based on its resurgent revenue stream, the company is on the right track.

 I must admit that I’m not the biggest fan of UnitedHealth Group (NYSE:UNH).
 By their nature, insurance providers don’t offer the most upside potential in the markets.